 Remove materials such as architectural features, fixtures, cabinets, doors, windows and wood flooring from a building prior to demolition.
-These materials may be reused in another project or consider repurposing materials through the Take it Back directory.
+These materials may be reused in another project or consider repurposing materials through the Waste Wizard.

 Can’t reuse these materials?
 Bring them to the Waste Resource Innovation Centre for recycling.
 Recycling materials gives them new life.
 Recycling involves the collection and processing of certain materials to become new products (e.g. metal, glass, bricks).